 Elena Prado Effio

 Allison Wallace has been working in Global Missions for eight years, has written three Christian Bible Study curriculums being used in Spanish Ministries in Central and South America and is the Founder and President of The Pucusana Project Inc. She is a challenger, reformer, writer, and determined individual.
 Allison has two degrees, one in Communications from the University of Phoenix and the other in Theology and Biblical Studies from Regent University.
-She married her high school sweetheart, has a dog, enjoys diving in Pucusana and biking in Colorado.
+She married her high school sweetheart, has one son, enjoys diving in Pucusana and biking in Colorado.
 She is well travelled and has a heart for Spanish culture.
-She has a deep relationship with the Lord and believes He has put a calling on her life for Global Missions and given her a heart for helping revive Pucusana.
+She has a deep relationship with the Lord and believes He has put a calling on her life for poverty alleviation and given her a heart for helping revive Pucusana.

 Meet Our Team

 The Board of Directors and Officers at The Pucusana Project are committed to bringing awareness to the issues Pucusana faces, fundraising and supporting the nonprofits mission.
 They vow to seek the Lord in all their decision making and fund distributions.

 Allison is the founder and President of The Pucusana Project.
 She has an AAS in Communications and a BA in Theology and Biblical Studies.
 With over 5 years of experience in South America, she is a courageous leader, passionate about alleviating poverty through education and business growth.

 Topher is a creative and compassionate person working in Christian video ministry.
 He has been a part of the Pucusana Ministry since he was 14 and lived in Peru after High School for 3 years.
 He is fluent in Spanish and a dedicated, innovative leader.